ChrisSantosLang/redscience/docs/source/playground.rst

 Depending upon how you choose to
 :doc:`augment your intelligence <playerfactory>` (if at all), calculations may appear on the board along with suggested moves and justifications.
-Any augmenting AI will move for you, if you run out of time.
+Your augmenting tool will also eliminate the risk of running out of time by moving in your place if necessary.

 Click the board to enter/change your move(s) when it is your turn.
 A player cannot move a placed piece if that